 - The Omicron variant: B.1.1.529

 How are these new variants more harmful?

-We’re still learning a lot about COVID-19 and these new variants, but this is what we know so far.
+We’re still learning a lot about COVID-19 and these new variants.

-According to investigators in the UK: “There is a realistic possibility that being infected with the variant that was first identified in the UK is associated with an increased risk of death...
+According to investigators in the UK: “There is a realistic possibility that being infected with the variant that was first identified in the UK (known as the Kent variant) is associated with an increased risk of death...
 Early evidence suggests the new variant could be about 30% more deadly but more data are being collected and the position will become clearer over the coming weeks.
 The absolute risk of death is still low”.

 Are new variants of COVID-19 resistant to the vaccines?

 One of the most worrying news stories recently has concerned the Oxford/AstraZeneca vaccine and its effectiveness against certain strains.
 Lots of news sources have reported that this vaccine, which has already been given to millions of Brits, is less effective in preventing illness in people with the South African strain.